MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Task \#1: Import the Visits.xls file.

-In this task you will import a solution that contains the Power Automate flow required to complete data import.
+In this task you will import a Visit data from an Excel file.

 1. You should have the **Visits.xls** file stored on your Desktop.
 Download [Visits.xls](https://github.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/raw/master/Allfiles/Visits.xlsx)